 Kaspersky Small Office Security has been specifically designed for small offices.
 It combines the simplicity of home PC protection with special capabilities to keep your business safe.
 It costs $230 annually for 5 desktops and 5 mobile devices along with 1 file server.
 You can install it on Windows, macOS, iOS, and Android devices.

 10. Maintenance Tools – CCleaner [Get CCleaner]

-So here are 33 tools you can use to transform your organization into a remote one.
-It doesn’t matter if this is temporary due to COVID 19 pandemic or you are considering to go fully remote to make your team more productive and save funds on office rent.
+So here are 33 remote work tools you can use to transform your organization into a remote one.
+It doesn’t matter if this is temporary due to COVID 19 pandemic or you are considering going fully remote to make your team more productive and save funds on office rent.

 I will list them once again: